foss-for-synopsys-dwc-arc-processors/tensorflow/tensorflow/lite/micro/tools/make/targets/arc/README.md

 #### Make Tool

-A `'make'` tool is required for both phases of deploying Tensorflow Lite Micro applications on ARC EM SDP:
+A `'make'` tool is required for both phases of deploying Tensorflow Lite Micro applications on ARC IoT DK:
 1. Application project generation
 2. Working with generated application (build and run)